 If a Force Majeure Event prevents a Party from fulfilling any obligations under this Interconnection Tariff, such Party will promptly notify the other Party in writing, and will keep the other Party informed on a continuing basis of the scope and duration of the Force Majeure Event.
 The affected Party will specify in reasonable detail the circumstances of the Force Majeure Event, its expected duration, and the steps that the affected Party is taking to mitigate the effects of the event on its performance.
 The affected Party will be entitled to suspend or modify its performance of obligations under this Interconnection Tariff, other than the obligation to make payments then due or becoming due under this Interconnection Tariff, but only to the extent that the effect of the Force Majeure Event cannot be mitigated by the use of reasonable efforts.
 The affected Party will use reasonable efforts to resume its performance as soon as possible.
 In no event will the unavailability or inability to obtain funds constitute a Force Majeure Event.

-Changes in local, state or federal laws, regulations or policy relating to distributed generationor distributed generation price changes will not constitute an event of Force Majeure, but if they have substantial impact on a Company’s ability to meet Time Frames such changes should constitute a mitigating factor in the measurement or enforcement of Company Time Frames, for example through a Service Quality Metric or alternate enforcement mechanism established by the Department pursuant to Section 49 of Chapter 209 of the Laws of 2012.
+Changes in local, state or federal laws, regulations or policy relating to Distributed Energy Resources or Distributed Energy Resources’ price changes will not constitute an event of Force Majeure, but if they have substantial impact on a Company’s ability to meet Time Frames such changes should constitute a mitigating factor in the measurement or enforcement of Company Time Frames, for example through a Service Quality Metric or alternate enforcement mechanism established by the Department pursuant to Section 49 of Chapter 209 of the Laws of 2012.

 Time Frame Notification